 Who is Stash best for?

-Stash is best for new investors who want some control over their investments and want to learn more about how the stock market works.
-Stash lets you self-direct investments, or you can invest in a Smart Portfolio.
-The app is very user-friendly and focuses on educating investors so they know exactly what’s going in their portfolio.
+Stash may be best for new investors who want some control over their investments and want to learn more about how the stock market works.
+Stash lets you self-direct investments, or you can invest with their Smart Portfolio feature.
+The app is very user-friendly and focuses on educating investors so they know exactly what’s going on in their portfolio.

-Stash isn’t the best option for cost-conscious investors because of its monthly subscription fees.
-A fee of $1/month doesn’t sound high, but it’s expensive when you compare that to other robo-advisors like Betterment or Wealthfront, which charge a percentage of assets under management.
+Stash might not be best option for cost-conscious investors because of its monthly subscription fees.
+A fee of $3/month may not sound high, but it’s expensive when you compare that to other robo-advisors like Betterment or Wealthfront, which charge a percentage of assets under management.

 Who is Robinhood best for?